jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 test_index_error
 *********************************************************************************

-IndexError_ is raised when I try to get an item from a list_ but use a number that points to something that is NOT in it
+IndexError_ is raised when I try to get an item from a list_ but use a number that points to something that is NOT in it.
+When I see this Exception_ I know the underlying data structure is a list_

 red: make it fail
 #################################################################################